xenhusk/XenhuskMusic/README.md

 Booming Music is an open-source project, and contributions are always welcome!
 See the [Contributing](CONTRIBUTING.md) document.
 It will be a good starting point if you are interested in contributing to this project, thank you very much in advance.

+If you enjoy using Booming Music or like where it's heading, consider leaving a ⭐ on the repository — it helps the project grow and motivates continued development.

+Feel free to open issues, submit pull requests, or just share your ideas.
+Every bit of feedback is appreciated!

 **Translations**: [Crowdin](https://crowdin.com/project/booming-music)